Thesis

 “Essentially anywhere diesel is used today, we can do this by factory constructing and transporting to site, also bringing back the nuclear waste to handle at a centralized refueling facility.”

 One key customer of Radiant may be the US military.
 Remote military bases are dependent on a stable, reliable supply of power.
-They currently rely on diesel generators which creates major logistical challenges.
+They currently rely on diesel generators, which create major logistical challenges.
 Generators require constant land shipments of fuel, which adds significant operating costs and security risks.

 “This [is] an opportunity for developing advanced energy conversion methods that can be applicable to warfighters of the modern era and the rapidly evolving energy landscape of the battlefield.”